viktor-ferenczi/performance-improvements/README.md

 Parallel GC should happen later and free up memory anyway.
 No explicit garbage collection calls should be needed anymore.

+Consider disabling this setting if your PC or server does not have at least 8GB RAM.

 TODO: Add a Keen support ticket after gathering profiling data.

+### Mod API call statistics overhead (both client and server)

+It may be a performance hog if many mods are used.
+This fix disables the `VRage.Scripting.Rewriters.PerfCountingRewriter.Rewrite` method, so the API calls are not rewritten, removing the overhead.

+I hope it will not be a problem for Keen, as long as only a small minority of players are using plugins.
+It is not a bug, it is a feature.
+Therefore no support ticket is needed.

+Measured 10% lower simulation CPU load in a heavily modded test world after loading it with this fix enabled.

+TODO: Profiling on big multiplayer server worlds.